Chinese Language Teachers Institute

 March 4–5, 2011 | Newark, New Jersey

-This inaugural Teachers Institute brought together teachers from the first cohort of 20 Confucius Classrooms in our network.
+This inaugural Teachers Institute brought together teachers from the first cohort of 20 Asia Society Chinese Language Partner Schools in our network.
 Participants shared curricula and other resources and materials.
 They also worked in small groups and used the Student Work Protocol as a guideline to discuss student work that has been generated in the classroom.